- Retanning, dyeing, fatliquoring

 - Ensuring the safety of buildings and production plants (e.g. through construction measures, escape plans, separation of production areas, etc.)

 The STeP certificate is issued after a production facility has been successfully audited and is valid for three years.
 This period can be extended for an additional three years following successful re-certification.
-If problems are identified at any point during the certification process, a STeP by OEKO-TEX® certificate may be revoked.
+If problems are identified at any point during the certification process, an OEKO-TEX® STeP certificate may be revoked.

-Average: at least 3-6 six months from application to data collection, evaluation, audit and certificate issue.
+Average: at least 3-6 months from application to data collection, evaluation, audit and certificate issue.